Attorney General of New York

-The Attorney General of New York is the chief legal officer of the U.S. state of New York and head of the Department of Law of the state government.
+The attorney general of New York, also known as the New York attorney general (NYAG), is the chief legal officer of the U.S. state of New York and head of the Department of Law of the state government.
 The office has existed in various forms since 1626, originally established under the Dutch colonial government of New Netherland.

 Democrat Letitia James currently serves as attorney general, in office since January 1, 2019.

 Functions

 The attorney general advises the executive branch of state government as well as defends actions and brings proceedings on its behalf.
 The attorney general acts independently of the governor of New York.
 The department's regulations are compiled in title 13 of the New York Codes, Rules and Regulations (NYCRR).

 Organization

 The legal functions of the Department of Law are divided primarily into five major divisions: Appeals and Opinions, State Counsel, Criminal Justice, Economic Justice and Social Justice.